2010–11 in English football: Football League Championship

 Queens Park Rangers won the Championship and returned to the Premier League after a fifteen-year absence.
 Neil Warnock became the first manager in six years to complete a full season in charge with the club, and equalled the record for the most promotions ever won by a single manager.
 The runners-up spot was taken by Norwich City, who earned their second successive promotion under Paul Lambert and became only the third English club to achieve back to back promotions to the top flight, and the first since Manchester City 11 years previous.
 Swansea City were promoted via the play-offs after beating Reading in the play-off final, becoming the first Welsh club ever to play in the Premier League.
 Ironically, Swansea manager Brendan Rodgers was a former manager of Reading, having been sacked by the Royals midway through the previous season.

 None of the three teams relegated from the Premier League in the previous season were able to mount a challenge for promotion.
 Burnley, whom many tipped for an immediate return to the top flight, ultimately fell just short of the top six, but the efforts of Hull City and Portsmouth were hindered by respective financial constraints.
 Cardiff City were the league's biggest chokers as they threw away their chances of automatic promotion in shocking fashion, amid reports of several players seen out drinking in the early hours before a crucial game against Middlesbrough, meaning they had to settle for the play-offs.
 Dave Jones was sacked at the end of May after they were crushed by losing play-off finalists Reading.

-Scunthorpe United were unable to escape relegation for the second year in a row and were relegated in bottom place, despite the arrival of Alan Knill, ultimately unable to compete with teams operating on much higher financial resources.
-Sheffield United were relegated only a year after their cross-city counterparts, meaning that the Steel City derby would now be taking place in the third tier for the first time since 1980, the sacking of Kevin Blackwell after just two games and subsequent managerial instability proving their downfall.
+Scunthorpe United were unable for a consecutive season to escape the consequences of competing against teams with more financial resources and were relegated, despite the arrival of Alan Knill.
+Sheffield United were relegated only a year after their cross-city counterparts, meaning that the Steel City derby would now be taking place in the third tier since 1980, the sacking of Kevin Blackwell after just two games and subsequent managerial instability proving their downfall.
 The third relegated club was Preston North End, who had been the longest-serving members of the Championship, having been in the division since 2000.
 Much like Sheffield United, their decision to replace manager Darren Ferguson backfired on them.